jordus100/F1NextRace/README.md

 # F1NextRace
-My first web project using Spring Boot and Angular, work in progress Technologies used:
+My first web project using Spring Boot and Angular, work in progress <br>
+Technologies used:
 Java
 Spring Boot